heavyai/heavyai-devstack-TLS/README.md

 # heavyai-devstack

+### Introducing heavyai-devstack 2.0.
+The Next Generation !

 This latest generation of the devstack config has been redesigned to support some more robust installation options.
 The most common usage of this will be for a simple docker container install on an Ubuntu22.04 host OS.
 It has been tested on a few different architectures, but it may not be completely bullet proof.

 There are two key components: